suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/README.md

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/Word%20distribution%20wordcloud.jpg"/>

-We have added a good set of features that improve the predictive performance of machine learning models.
-It could be seen from the pairplots that the number of sentences impact the difficulty score of the overall text.
-Higher the number of sentences, there is a higher likelihood that the text is difficult.
-There are other set of features that could be explored with the help of these pair plots.
+By incorporating a valuable set of features, we have successfully enhanced the predictive capabilities of our machine learning models.
+Notably, the pairplots have revealed a noteworthy pattern: the number of sentences significantly influences the difficulty score of the text.
+Specifically, as the number of sentences increases, the likelihood of the text being difficult also rises.
+These insightful pair plots also hint at the potential for further exploration of additional features in our analysis.

 <img src = "https://github.com/suhasmaddali/Predicting-Readability-of-Texts-Using-Machine-Learning/blob/main/images/New%20features%20pairplot.jpg"/>